curiousleo/syp/README.md

 Scrypt Your Passwords
 =====================

 [SYP][gh-page] is a password manager that doesn't store your passwords – instead, it (re)generates them on demand.
+It is implemented as a webapp that runs entirely in your browser since it does not require a server-side storage backend.

 Quickstart
 ----------